dailytutorfor.you

 After you approve the design, the writing-plans skill activates:

-Notice: each task has a clear verification step.
+Notice: every task has a clear verification step.

 Step 4: Subagent-Driven Development